olamva/Y/backend/README.md

 likePost(postId, username) -> Takes in a postID and username.
 Checks if the user has already liked a post, and if not likes the post

-dislikePost(postId, username) -> Takes in a postID and username.
+unlikePost(postId, username) -> Takes in a postID and username.
 Checks if the user has liked a post, and if it has, dislikes the post